vanallenlab/moalmanac/README.md

 - Calculate coding mutational burden and compare your patient to TCGA.
 - Identify genomic features that may be related to one another.
 - Create portable web-based actionability reports, summarizing clinically relevant findings.

+It is supported by our [underlying manually curated precision oncology knowledge base](https://github.com/vanallenlab/moalmanac).

 You can view additional documentation, including [descriptions of inputs](docs/description-of-inputs.md) and [outputs](docs/description-of-outputs.md), within the [docs](docs/) folder of this repository.